AdobeDocs/workfront.en/help/classic/workfront-goals/old-wf-goals-articles-aw/old-get-started-with-wf-align.md

 * Check the upstream implications of your personal lagging goals and ask for help to remove the roadblocks from your goal that could prevent you from achieving your goals.
 * Use the Check-in section to report progress on your goals.

-  For information about updating goals in the Check-in section, see Check in on goals in Workfront Goals.
+  For information about updating goals in the Check-in section, see Check in on goals in Adobe Workfront Goals.